patcable/mastodon-soft/README.md

 4. Build the assets: `RAILS_ENV=production bundle exec rails assets:precompile`
 5. Restart: `sudo systemctl restart mastodon-web`

-After that you can go to your appearance preferences in the Web UI (`/settings/preferences/appearance`) and select "Mastodon (Dark, Soft)" and you're good to go.
+After that you can go to your appearance preferences in the Web UI (`/settings/preferences/appearance`), select "Mastodon (Dark, Soft)" and browse back to the main page.

 ## Known Issues
 * Theres some odds and ends that dont match the theme (got a little fancy with `.emoji-mart-bar`), and probably other things I missed.
-* The moderation interface is admittedly not very soft.
+* :warning: Not Soft: The moderation interface is not very soft.

-Contributions are welcome!
+* Probably other things?
+If you find them and get inspired, contributions are welcome.

 # License
 mastodon-soft: a softer theme for Mastodon\